 After dinner this will be your first opportunity (weather permitting) to look for aurora from the lodge grounds.
-It will be cold at night during most winter trips and you should be prepared for temperatures ranging from +15 to -10 deg F (but higher and much lower temperatures can occur!) with little wind.
-In winter snow up to 2 feet is likely so prepare clothing accordingly.
+It will be cold at night during most winter trips and you should be prepared for temperatures ranging from +50 (daytime) to +20 deg F (but higher and much lower temperatures can occur!) with little wind.
+In winter [but not this tour] snow up to 2 feet is likely so prepare clothing accordingly.
 Bring a tripod, camera and shutter release or just sit in one of the lodge chairs and watch with the unaided eye.
 If you have night vision binoculars, you will be amazed at what they can reveal.

 Meals are really good here!
 They are taken in a common dining area.
 NOTE THE BLINDS.
 THESE ARE ROLLED DOWN EACH NIGHT TO PREVENT LIGHT FROM SPILLING OUT AND RUINING AURORA PHOTOS.